mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 * Compare the validation step involved.
 * Identify whether the issue appears widespread.
 * Check whether there is an approved troubleshooting process.
+* Document relevant examples and timestamps where available.
 * Escalate the pattern to the relevant technical or operational team.

 ### Key principle

 Not every validation failure is caused by customer behaviour.
+A repeated failure pattern may indicate an operational or technical issue that requires investigation.

 ---